anvilproject/anvil-portal/content/learn/learn.md

 # Getting Started with AnVIL

+This document is a work in progress.
+See the [Google doc version](https://docs.google.com/document/d/1B9nEQWm0yww51csuB7leZKLpmeNUbVoJrWlAp5NbmiY/edit
+) during refinement to comments or  suggest.
   <!--- Add links! --->

 The AnVIL platform is an [NHGRI](https://www.genome.gov/Funded-Programs-Projects/Computational-Genomics-and-Data-Science-Program/Genomic-Analysis-Visualization-Informatics-Lab-space-AnVIL) supported data commons running on the Google Cloud Platform (GCP).
 AnVIL enables researchers to analyze high-value open and controlled access genomic [datasets](/data) with popular analysis tools in a [secure](/overview/security) cloud computing environment.